kubernetes/website/content/en/docs/setup/pick-right-solution.md

 * [Minikube](/docs/setup/minikube/) is the recommended method for creating a local, single-node Kubernetes cluster for development and testing.
 Setup is completely automated and doesn't require a cloud provider account.

 * [microk8s](https://microk8s.io/) provides a single command installation of the latest Kubernetes release on a local machine for development and testing.
-Setup is quick, fast (~30 sec) and supports many plugins including istio with a single command.
+Setup is quick, fast (~30 sec) and supports many plugins including Istio with a single command.

 * [IBM Cloud Private-CE (Community Edition)](https://github.com/IBM/deploy-ibm-cloud-private) can use VirtualBox on your machine to deploy Kubernetes to one or more VMs for development and test scenarios.
 Scales to full multi-node cluster.